AdaCore/spark2014/docs/ug/spark_2014.rst

   avoids all intermediate overflows by using arbitrary precision arithmetic as required.

-The desired mode of for handling intermediate overflow can be specified using either the Overflow_Mode pragma or an equivalent compiler switch.
+The desired mode for handling intermediate overflow can be specified using either the Overflow_Mode pragma or an equivalent compiler switch.
 The pragma has the form::